 Costs at Jessup are significantly lower than those at comparable private institutions, due in part to the gifts of many individuals and churches who provide a large percentage of the operating costs for the University.
 Contact the Admission Office for Jessup's current tuition package and fee schedule, including residence costs.
-The current tuition and fee schedule can be found on our website at www.jessup.edu.
+The current tuition and fee schedule can also be found on our website.